ru-garcia/TidyData/CodeBook.md

 =================
 Description:

-Contains only measurements on the mean and standard deviation of each measurement.
+Each record contains only measurements on the mean and standard deviation for every record in the source data sets (both the test and training).
 Subject (integer id of subject), group (TEST or TRAIN), and activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) variables were added so that each row of measurements could be identified and used for future analysis.
 All other variables are numeric and contain mean and std calculations from the source data directly.

 All Variables:
 <br>	1 subject